mattlorimor/ProbabilisticDataStructures/README.md

 Future: NuGet

+## Contributions
+Pull-requests are welcome, but submitting an issue is probably the best place to start if you have complex critiques or suggestions.

 ## Stable Bloom Filter

 This is an implementation of Stable Bloom Filters as described by Deng and Rafiei in [Approximately Detecting Duplicates for Streaming Data using Stable Bloom Filters](http://webdocs.cs.ualberta.ca/~drafiei/papers/DupDet06Sigmod.pdf).